 Most overlapping enrollments are indicators of data quality issues.
-A small percentage of overlapping enrollments is considered possible, and a threshold of 1% has been implemented this year to account for these rare occurrences.
+A small percentage of overlapping enrollments is considered possible, therefore a threshold of 1% has been implemented for most upload repositories to account for these rare occurrences if they can be discovered from the data uploaded.
 If the percentage of overlapping enrollments is above this threshold, an error flag will populate indicating the need for data cleaning.
 If the percentage of overlapping enrollments is below the threshold, a warning flag will populate.
 If a warning flag populates, you should still review your data to see if there are any data quality issues.
 However, if the overlapping enrollments are related to special circumstances that follow guidance in the FY2024 Data Standards Manual for entering data, warnings can be resolved with a note.

-In general, we do not expect overlapping days in project among and between the following project types:
+In general, we do not expect overlapping days in projects among and between the following project types: